aimeedu/leetcode/README.md

-## One leetcode a day, keep unemployment away.
+## One leetcode a day, keeps unemployment away.